 Purchases on Qoo10 could be made via 7-Eleven convenience stores, AXS machines, and ATM machines.
 For purchases to be paid in 7-Eleven, a barcode will be issued, and customers would need to scan the barcode to complete their payments there.

 Cryptocurrencies are digital tokens, they are not physical coins or cash.
 It is a decentralised digital currency, with no central authority or government regulating it.
 Cryptocurrencies are encrypted and secure, and run on peer-to-peer blockchain technology and could be used to buy goods and services or even traded.
+Tools like a crypto heatmap let you keep track of your digital finances and make better decisions.
 There is no standard value for cryptocurrencies and the price is set by the market’s demand and supply.

 |Pros Of Accepting Cryptocurrency Payments Online||Cons Of Accepting Cryptocurrency Payments Online|